ourresearch/openalex-docs/the-data/institutions/README.md

 ### `associated_institutions`

-_List:_ `Institutions` related to this one.
+Institutions related to this one by one of three relationships: parent, child, or related.

 Each associated institution is represented as a [dehydrated Institution](institution-object.md#the-dehydratedinstitution-object) object, with one extra property:

 * `relationship` (_String_): The type of relationship between this institution and the listed institution.
 Possible values: `parent`, `child`, and `related`.